 Ease of Unclipping

-The Black Diamond Oz carabiners have recently been redesigned and now have a stainless steel wire hood around the gate opening to keep it from snagging on your rope, harness, gear or bolt.
-For the most part this new hood worked well and didn't snag on our gear, however our testers still had difficulty unclipping this model from the rope due to the small size of the carabiner.
-It was even more difficult to do so with gloves on, such as when ice or big wall climbing.
-A better option if you have large hands or will be wearing gloves is the Camp Photon Wire Express.
+The Oz carabiners got a redesign several years ago.
+They now all come with a stainless steel wire hood around the gate opening to keep it from snagging on your rope, harness, gear or bolt.
+For the most part this new hood worked well and didn't snag on our gear; however, our testers still had difficulty unclipping this model from the rope due to the small size of the carabiner.

 Ease of Handling

 The main downside to this model is its size.
-The gate opening is only 22mm and the carabiners felt small to all our testers, both male and female.
+The gate opening is only 22mm, and the carabiners felt small to all our testers, both male and female.
 The small size also makes them challenging to handle with gloves on and/or when your hands are fatigued at the end of a long climb.
-The CAMP Photon Wire Express .2 ounces heavier and it has the largest gate opening (29mm) of all of them.
-So, for an extra .2 ounces you get full sized carabiners that are more useful if you are building anchors or using double ropes.
+If you're looking for a full-sized wiregate draw that's not too heavy, the CAMP USA Orbit Wire Express KS is worth considering (3.1 ounces), though it did have its own handling issues due to the bulky rubber positioner.

-This piece also comes with a "Straightjacket," Black Diamond's built-in bottom gate positioner.
-This is a rubber piece sewn into the sling to keep the bottom carabiner from moving.
+This quickdraw comes with a "Straightjacket," Black Diamond's built-in bottom gate positioner.
+This is a rubber piece that is sewn into the sling to keep the bottom carabiner from moving.
 While this eliminates the potential for user error, once the rubber breaks, it no longer works.
-While this did not occur during the two-month testing period, our main tester personally owns a set of Oz draws, and has had three-quarters of the Straightjackets tear off.
-This has also occurred with other tester's personal sets of Black Diamond Posiwires, though not with the same frequency.
+While this did not occur during the two-month testing period, our main tester had a set of them in the past where three-quarters of the Straightjackets tore.
+This has also occurred with other tester's personal sets of other Black Diamond quickdraws, though not with the same frequency.
 This could be due to the size of the sling.
-The Oz sling is only 10mm wide, resulting in a narrower piece of rubber that might be more prone to tearing that the wider Posiwire slings.
+The Oz sling is only 10mm wide, resulting in a narrower piece of rubber that might be more prone to tearing than the wider Positron or FreeWire slings.
+It also could be an issue that BD has solved in the last couple of years with stronger rubber — we'll keep using the latest versions and update this review if we notice this issue again.
 Not a fan of the sewn in rubber Straighjacket design?
-Then check out the Wild Country Helium which has an exterior rubber positioner.
+Then check out the Wild Country Astro, which is equally light but has an exterior rubber positioner.